sernawills/portfolio2/portfolio-items/2wuerth.md

 Our current meeting rooms are alright, but honestly they could be way prettier, and more inviting when you enter.
 It’s sometimes frustrating that I can’t showcast  how great our company is and what we are capable of doing by just stepping into an impressive meeting room.
 Even though the rooms are well equipped with technical tools they are not impressive or unique.
 I’d love to be able to invite partners and also have chats with my colleagues in a hotel lounge similar environment in order to create a more inviting and authentic experience.
 Being able to sit on a sofa, armchair or other furniture while drinking a coffee and chatting with guests and colleagues would create a more relaxed situation and increase trust.
 Especially the privacy part makes me sometimes uncomfortable.
 While telephone boxes currently exist in the office, I’m not happy with them because they are not sound isolated and they make it impossible to have confidential discussions without being heard by others.

-### Choosing hybrid solutions to combine the physical and virtual space
+### Choosing hybrid solutions: Combining physical and virtual spaces

 It was important for our team to find solutions that are applicable for the physical and virtual context as most of the employees suggested a strong preference for hybrid solutions.